JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-11-07-MiniprepPlus-DNA:RNA-extractions.md

 ### Protocol

-Before extractions, I bead beat the JA samples, as they were already in bead tubes
+Before extractions, I bead beat samples, as they were already in bead tubes

 - Bead beat for 1 minute at max speed
 - Quick spin down in smol centrifuge